AnvilDeveloperNetwork/ListOutOfLambda/README.md

                                         "Man of Steel")
 ```

-To get more familar with this let's write some list operations using our awesome new list strctures!
+To get more familar with how this list structure works, let's rewrite some common list operations.

 ```javascript
 function length() {